 Federal bail bonds are similar to state-level bail bonds, yet they differ in several key areas.
-This post will explore what Federal bail bonds are and what makes them different from their state-level counterparts.
+This post will explore Federal bail bonds and what makes them different from their state-level counterparts.
 Let us get into it!

 What is a Federal Bail Bond?